cash stack icon

 At the end of the 18-month term, the provider will often move your money into a standard variable ISA or other type of ISA unless you request otherwise.

-Pros and cons of 18-month fixed rate ISAs
+Pros and cons of 18-month fixed ISAs

 • The interest rate won’t change during the 18-month term.